 There are several approaches to feeding dogs.
 The three main considerations are cost, time, and suitability of the food.

-Historically, dogs in the wild are carnivorous animals – that is, they mainly eat meat and bone.
-They would catch small to medium animals (often omnivores and herbivores) and eat all parts of them.
-This means eating the intestines of the animals they caught, full of half-digested grass / leaves.
-Over time, dogs evolved to become dependant on this mix of meat, bones and vegetable matter.
+Historically, dogs in the wild were carnivorous animals – that is, they mainly eat meat and bone.
+They would catch small to medium-sized animals (often omnivores and herbivores, rabbits, possums, and similar) and eat all parts of them.

-Never give cooked bones – they can splinter and lodge in the throat.
-In fact, cooked food of any kind is not necessary for dogs (though, leftover cooked vegetables are fine to give).
+Never give cooked bones – they can splinter and lodge in the dog’s throat.

 Approach 1: Homemade raw food

 Homemade biologically appropriate raw food best for your dog, and is cheapest for you.
-However, it takes time to buy ingredients, prepare and store than the alternatives, and can be a little messy.
+However, it takes time to buy ingredients, prepare and store than the alternatives, and can be a little messy to prepare.

-- 60% raw meaty bones, bones the dog can eat.
-Chicken wings and necks, lamb ribs –
+- 60% raw meaty bones, with bones the dog can completely eat

 - Chicken necks are not ideal (too much gristle), but can be used